 Duke of Edinburgh Award

 I am an English speaking Mathematics teacher from the UK, and I have lived in various places around England, Germany and Northern Ireland as my family is part of the British Military.
-Outside of school I am interested in sports, particularly rugby, golf and cricket but I have expanded my interests to football and badminton since living in Thailand.
+Outside of school I am interested in sports, particularly rugby, golf and cricket but I have expanded my interests to football, badminton and wakeboarding since living in Thailand.
 I chose to study Mathematics at Portsmouth University, where I spent my summers as an Activity Manager for Italian school students.
 I enjoyed working with young people and I realised my passion for teaching, returning to Portsmouth University to qualify as a Teacher of Mathematics.
 Since then, I have enjoyed teaching Mathematics at GCSE and A-Level at two contrasting schools where I have had the chance to enhance and vary my teaching styles.
 Good skills in Mathematics are important in day-to-day life and I believe students can progress quickest with a varied approach to learning.
-I am hugely excited to be continuing my career at HeadStart and look forward to further contributing to the success of the students at the school academically and through the Duke of Edinburgh International Award which I am coordinating this year.
+I am proud that this year I am leading the Faculty of Mathematics, which has excellent teaching staff within.
+I am hugely excited to be continuing my career at HeadStart and look forward to further contributing to the success of the students at the school.

 The Duke of Edinburgh’s International Award is an international youth awards programme originally founded in the UK in 1956 by Prince Phillip, Duke of Edinburgh and has since expanded to over 140 countries across the globe.
 The awards are focused on adolescents and young adults completing a series of character building, teamwork and self-improvement exercises and tasks over a number of months.
 There are three levels of the award; Bronze, Silver or Gold.